Generic Name: valsartan (val-SAR-tan)

 - Take Diovan by mouth with or without food.

-- If you cannot swallow tablets, ask your doctor or pharmacist about preparing a suspension of Diovan.
+- If you cannot swallow capsules or tablets, ask your doctor or pharmacist about preparing a suspension of Diovan.

 - Take Diovan on a regular schedule to get the most benefit from it.
 Taking Diovan at the same time each day will help you remember to take it.